darylturner/node-netconf/README.md

 function (err, diff) {...}

 **Load**
-Load configuration data into candidate-config using netconf.
+Load configuration data into candidate-config using NETCONF.
 Default options are equivalent to "load merge" and would expect configuration data in JunOS curly-brace format.

 *Function*
 router.load(configData, callback);